The Peters-Messer Collection at the Weserburg

-Bremen’s river museum, the Weserburg, currently hosts works of the Peters-Messer Collection, provoking an investigation of present day qualms and the function of art alongside these.
+Bremen’s river museum, the Weserburg, hosted works of the Peters-Messer Collection, provoking an investigation of present day qualms and the function of art alongside these.

 The Viersen real estate entrepreneur Florian Peters-Messer, has been collecting international contemporary art since the mid 90s, which at present sees more than 350 works.
 Dedicated to collecting a dynamic spectrum of artistic attitudes, the collection as a whole engages on a critical level with the dilemmas of modern society.
 Florian Peters-Messer keeps his collection in constant motion, combining key figures of contemporary art, together with that of very young or only marginally known artistic positions.

 As a debut for the Peters-Messer Collection in a museum setting, are works exhibited in the 5th edition of the “Young Collections” series at the Weserburg.
 Under a cloud of concern or irony, “What Paradise?” presents a carefully constructed selection of highly political, sometimes controversial works that confront the contradictions and social disturbances of our current times.
 Included in the exhibition is photography, portraiture, video, painting, installation and sculpture, as well as the manuscript of the inhumane dialogues between American soldiers during an air attack in Baghdad on 12 July, 2007.
 Through an exploration of aesthetics versus ethics, questions are raised, knowledge is created and there is a power to change.